Polensky/snsm/README.md

-// +readme
-# Simple notes
+# snsm - Simple Notes for Simple Man
-do you just need a note system that is organized with tags?
-This is the solution.
+I'm a simple man with simple need.

 # Usage
 just type `note` and enter the tags you're searching for.
 Selecting one will open it in your favorite `$EDITOR`.
 If you just enter a word followed by `.md` it will create that file for you and open it.
 It's just plain text files, you choose how you back it/sync it.